shreyagupta98/MochiGaDaisukiFinal/ProjectDocument.md

 ## Game Logic

 **Document what game states and game data you managed and what design patterns you used to complete your task.**

+The most important elements for game logic in a visual novel are the story (narration) and design.
+Since our

 # Sub-Roles